-Communications 233 Mass Communications in Modern Society (3) Communications 407 Communications Law (3) Communications 425 History and Philosophy of American Mass Communication (3) Plus three units selected from:
+Communications 233 Mass Communications in Modern Society (3) Communications 407 Communications Law (3) Communications 425 History and Philosophy of American Mass Communication (3) Plus three units from:

-Communications 300 Visual Communication (3) Communications 310 Mass Media Ethics (3) Communications 333 Mass Media Effects (3) Communications 410 Principles of Communication Research (3) Communications 422 Communications Technologies (3) Communications 426 Global Media Systems (3) Communications 480 Persuasive Communications (3) Communications Concentrations Every communications major must select and complete 24 units of course work in a major concentration.
+Communications 300 Visual Communication (3) Communications 310 Mass Media Ethics (3) Communications 333 Mass Media Effects (3) Communications 410 Principles of Communication Research (3) Communications 422 Communications Technologies (3) Communications 426 Global Media Systems (3) Communications 480 Persuasive Communications (3) Communications Concentrations Every communications major must select and complete 24 units of coursework in a major concentration.
 ADVERTISING CONCENTRATION The objective of the advertising concentration is to prepare students for entry-level positions in one or more of the four basic advertising activities: creative (copy, layout design), media planning and buying, research, and management.
 Students are provided with knowledge and skills needed for work with an advertiser, advertising agency, the print and broadcast media, or support service industry.
 Communications 350 Principles of Advertising (3) Communications 351 Writing for the Advertising Industry (3) Communications 352 Advertising Media (3) Communications 353 Advertising Creative Strategy and Execution I (3) Communications 451A, B or C Advertising Campaigns (3) Communications 495 Mass Media Internship (3) Plus six units from: Communications 317, 358, 361, 380, 410, 415T, 446, 450, 452, 453, 454, 455 or 456.
 At least three of the six units must be 450 or higher.
-ENTERTAINMENT STUDIES CONCENTRATION Courses in this concentration introduce students to theory, trends and practices emerging in entertainment and tourism.
-The concentration is designed to prepare students for career opportunities in entertainment communication and management in a growing range of sectors including business, industries, agencies, and nonprofit organizations.
-Communications 101 Writing for Mass Media (3) Communications 346 Introduction to Entertainment Studies (3) Communications 446 Entertainment and Society (3) Communications 449 Capstone in Entertainment and Tourism Studies (3) Communications 495 Mass Media Internship (3) Plus one of the following: Communications 301, 334, 351, 362, or 471.
-Plus six units from: Communications 317, 333, 350, 361, 380, 410, 422, 426, 447, 448T, 465, or 497.
-Course may count either as a core elective or as a concentration elective, but not as both.
+ENTERTAINMENT STUDIES CONCENTRATION Courses in this concentration introduce students to theory, industry trends and practices, and the social implications of entertainment and tourism.
+The concentration is designed to prepare students for career opportunities in entertainment communication and management in a growing range of sectors in the entertainment industry and communication field.
+Communications 101 Writing for Mass Media (3) Communications 346 Introduction to Entertainment and Tourism Studies (3) Communications 446 Entertainment and Society (3) Communications 449 Capstone in Entertainment and Tourism Studies (3) Communications 495 Mass Media Internship (3) Plus one of the following: Communications 301, 334, 351, 362 or 471 Plus six units from: Communications 317, 333, 350, 361, 380, 410, 422, 426, 436, 447, 448T, 465, 497T Course may count either as a core elective or as a concentration elective, but not as both.
 JOURNALISM CONCENTRATION The principal objective of the journalism concentration is to provide the skills and practice necessary for careers in the print, broadcast and online media.
-Specifically, the concentration objectives are: (1) to provide experience in writing various types of news stories, and to develop skills in reporting and news gathering techniques; (2) to develop critical acumen necessary to check news stories for accuracy and correctness; (3) to develop skills in graphics or photography that complement the journalistic writing skills; (4) to provide actual onthe-job experience by working on the campus newspaper and through an internship, and (5) to add breadth and depth to the professional's specialized skills through collateral courses.
-The concentration includes three emphases: print, broadcast journalism, and visual journalism.
+Specifically, the concentration objectives are to: (1) provide experience in writing various types of news stories, and to develop skills in reporting and news gathering techniques; (2) develop critical acumen necessary to check news stories for accuracy and correctness; (3) develop skills in graphics or photography that complement the journalistic writing skills; (4) provide actual on-the-job experience by working on the campus newspaper and through an internship; and (5) add breadth and depth to the professional's specialized skills through collateral courses.
+The concentration includes three emphases: print, broadcast journalism and visual journalism.
 Journalism Concentration Core: